 Host plant for the Zebra Swallowtail Butterfly and the Pawpaw Sphinx Moth.

 Bees do not pollinate the pawpaw flowers.
 Flies and beetles are the main pollinators.
 The flowers smell somewhat like rotten meat to attract them.
 Commercial growers of pawpaws sometimes hang roadkill animals close to the trees to help attract the pollinators!

 Pawpaws do not self-pollinate, and they need pawpaws that are genetically different to pollinate each other.
-My pawpaws are grown from seeds collected from separate colonies in the East Texas woods around my supplier’s nursery.
+My pawpaws are grown from seeds collected from separate colonies.
 Which means they will all pollinate each other just fine.
 If you want good fruit production, you’ll need two pawpaws within 100′ feet of each other.
 Seeding trees will produce in 4 to 7 years.
 My 1-gallon trees are 1-3 years old, 3-gallon trees are 3-4 years old.

 The banana-custard-like flavor/texture of pawpaw fruits leads many to consider it to be the best tasting fruit available (George Washington was a huge fan).
 However, once the pawpaw fruit is picked it begins to self-ferment almost immediately, making it unsuitable for shipping or selling in stores.
 They must be eaten right after harvesting or quickly turned into jam or jelly.
 Possums, squirrels, raccoons, and birds eat the fruit.

 Not salt tolerant of inundation by salty or brackish water.
 Low/no tolerance of salty wind or direct salt spray.

 This plant in 3-gallon containers is 1-3′ tall.
 They are 1-3 years old.